EL/M-2080 Green Pine: Specifications

 In contrast to the older AN/MPQ-53 Passive Electronically Scanned Array (PESA) radar set of the MIM-104 Patriot PAC-2, the Green Pine is an active electronically scanned array (AESA) solid state radar.
 Unlike the advanced AN/TPY-2 X band radar of the Terminal High Altitude Area Defense system, Green Pine operates at L band - in the 500 MHz to 2,000 MHz range.

 Green Pine reportedly operates in search, detection, tracking, and missile guidance modes simultaneously, capable of detecting targets at ranges of up to about 500 km, and is able to track more than 30 targets at speeds over 3000 m/s.
 It discriminates targets from natural clutter and countermeasures, illuminates the true target and guides the missile to within 4 m of the target.

 The effective radiated power (ERP) of the Green Pine also makes it a possible candidate for conversion into a directed-energy weapon, by focusing pulses of radar energy on target missiles.
 The energy spikes are tailored to enter missiles through antennas or sensor apertures where they can fool guidance systems, scramble computer memories or even burn out sensitive electronic components.

 The radar system includes a 9 m wide by 3 m high trailer-mounted rotatable antenna array, a power system, a cooling system and a radar control center.
 The power system has both no-break and transformer containers, with the former including a diesel generator, an inductive clutch control module and a diesel fuel tank.
-The transformer container houses transformers, a service generator, a direct current converter and switching racks.
+The transformer container houses transformers, a service generator, a power inverter and switching racks.
 The radar's cooling system is a heat exchanger that makes use of inherently redundant cascade cooling machines and incorporates an integral coolant tank and control panels.
 The radar is made up of 2,000–2,300 transmit–receive modules and weighs 60 t.
 The system is transportable rather than mobile, as it can be moved to other prepared sites, but cannot be set up just anywhere.
 According to its developer, Green Pine's deployment at a new operational site takes "less than 24 hours".